alelodato/vibook/README.md

 ## Code Validation

-The Happening site has been passed through the [W3C html Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [ESLint Validator](https://eslint.org/docs/latest/use/getting-started#next-steps).
+The Vibook site has been passed through the [W3C html Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [ESLint Validator](https://eslint.org/docs/latest/use/getting-started#next-steps).

 ### W3C HTML Validation Results

-No errors were found when the deployed Happening URL was passed through W3C HTML validation checker.
+No errors were found when the deployed Vibook URL was passed through W3C HTML validation checker.
 Only some lines of info were noted regarding the standard Meta code in the index.html file.

 ![W3C HTML Validation](images/html-no-errors.jpg)